Pardon Application Process and Instructions

 If you do not disclose a conviction in your application and it is later discovered by the Pardons Board, after you have been granted a pardon, your pardon may be revoked and you may be prosecuted for perjury.

 The State Police may not have every criminal conviction.
-If you were convicted of crimes that are not listed on the criminal history sheet, please explain those convictions in your application.
-You are not required to obtain the official criminal record(s) for out of state convictions, but you must mention those convictions in your application.
+If you were convicted of crimes that are not listed on the criminal history sheet, you must explain those convictions in your application.
+You are required to obtain the official criminal record(s) for out of state convictions and you must mention those convictions in your application.